ShawnLDonahue/ShawnLDonahue.github.io/_posts/2025-02-21-Starting-In-OT.md

 I spent the next couple of weeks studying, well DEVOURING, every piece of information I could find.

-### My passion was fueled by my absolute passion to "right the ship" of my organization's approach to cybersecurity.
+### My passion was fueled by my absolute determination to "right the ship" of my organization's approach to cybersecurity.

 I started explaining, in every meeting, to my manager why we NEEDED To adopt OT standards.